PanosGriziotis/QA-system/README.md

 ### Retrieval-Augmented Generation (RAG)

 - **Description:** This query pipeline utilizes a Retrieval-Augmented Generation (RAG) method.
-The answer is a free text generated from from retrieved documents.
+The answer is a free text generated from retrieved documents.
 The Generative Reader component is based on the monolingual instruction-following LLM [Meltemi-7B-Instruct-v1.5](https://huggingface.co/ilsp/Meltemi-7B-Instruct-v1.5).

 ### Extractive Question Answering